 Districts must be redrawn following each decennial federal census, so that each district is substantially equal in population.
 This process is important in ensuring that each City Councilmember and district represents about the same number of constituents.
 The City of Anaheim is asking for your help to plan, draw, and reshape new City districts.

-The map of the City’s current council districts was adopted by the City Council (Ordinance No. 6360) in February 2016, which served as the City’s first boundary map [2016 Districting Process].
+The map of the City’s original council districts was adopted by the City Council (Ordinance No. 6360) in February 2016, which served as the City’s first boundary map [2016 Districting Process].
 During the redistricting process, you will help us reshape the six Anaheim district boundaries, and these new districts will impact how you elect your Council Members for the next 10 years.

 Our primary goal when developing election districts is to draw lines that respect neighborhoods, history and geographical elements.
 So we want to know: What do you consider the boundaries of your neighborhood?